 Finally, there have been countless rumors that eating red meat causes or increases inflammation.
-In a study published in 2013, women who consumed greater amounts of red meat had higher inflammatory biomarkers (you can read the abstract here).
-Also, in a study published in late 2014 (you can read the abstract here), researchers found that a naturally-occurring sugar in meats (Neu5Gc) can be transferred to mice.
+In a study published in 2013, women who consumed greater amounts of red meat had higher inflammatory biomarkers.
+Also, in a study published in late 2014, researchers found that a naturally-occurring sugar in meats (Neu5Gc) can be transferred to mice.
 In theory, humans who consume meat containing Neu5Gc will also absorb it and our bodies will attempt to build anti-bodies, causing chronic inflammation.
 Neu5Gc (I just like typing it!) is naturally found in most mammals (except humans), and beef, pork, and lamb are swimming in it.
 To make a long story short, the mice who ingested Neu5Gc developed systematic inflammation.
 And what are one of the big symptoms of Endometriosis?
 Inflammation.
 Neu5Gc and chronic inflammation have also been linked to cancer…which nobody wants!

 As usual, further studies need to be conducted to iron out details and reasons behind all of these results.
 In the meantime, I’m still cutting out as much ham and red meat from my diet as I can stand.
 I’ll have the occassional can of chili that has beef in it, or enjoy my pork chops from time to time.
 But I went from eating red meat several times a week to maybe once every three or four months, if that.